 - The rig is stronger as fewer knots are used.

 - It is quicker and easier to create the rig.

 - The incorporation of the swivel means that the baited hook can roll around the seabed and twists will be eliminated before reaching the rig body.

 - It is much easier to accurately position the hooklengths so that they meet an impact shield or bait clip.

-Making trapped swivel rigs is easy enough.
-The crimps, beads and swivel are threaded onto the line in the correct order (see diagram above).
-The components should not be bunched up too tight as the swivel needs to be able to spin around.
-Once the components are in place the crimps should be gently but firmly pressed in place with specialist crimping pliers.
-There is still a place for dropper knots in sea fishing – anglers fishing rock marks who are likely to lose a great deal of rigs still use old-style dropper knots to save money on rig components, but in the vast majority of angling situations the trapped swivel method is used due to the advantages this method provides.
+Making trapped swivel rigs is easy.
+The crimps, beads and swivel are threaded onto the line in the correct order (see picture above).
+The components should not be bunched up too tight as the swivel needs to be able to rotate.
+Once the components are in place the crimps should be gently but firmly pressed in place with specialist crimping pliers, read our full article on crimps by clicking here.
+There is still a place for dropper knots in sea fishing – anglers fishing rock marks who are likely to lose a lot of rigs may still use old-style dropper knots to save money on rig components, but in the vast majority of angling situations the trapped swivel method is used due to the advantages this method provides.

 Click here to return to the page on Terminal Tackle Articles.